 When air masses hit mountain barriers, they’re forced upward.
 This orographic lifting cools the air, potentially reaching saturation and producing clouds and precipitation on the windward side of ranges.

 The Sierra Nevada provides the classic example.
 Pacific moisture hits the western slopes, dumping significant precipitation.
 By the time air descends the eastern slopes, it’s much drier, creating the rain shadow that gives Nevada its desert climate.
+I flew into Truckee once and the conditions were markedly different than what I’d seen in Sacramento an hour earlier — that’s this phenomenon in real time.

 Probably should have led with this, honestly: cloud bases and visibility can differ dramatically on opposite sides of a mountain range.
 A forecast for clear conditions in one valley may not apply to the next valley over.
+I’ve seen VFR conditions on the western side of a ridge and IMC within five miles on the eastern side.

 Thermal Activity Patterns